-This motherboard supports Windows® 2000/2000 Server/2003 Server/32-bit XP/32-bit Vista/64-bit 2003 Server/64-bit XP/64-bit Vista operating systems (OS).
+This motherboard supports Windows[®] 32-bit XP/32-bit Vista/64-bit XP/64-bit Vista operating systems (OS).
 Always install the latest OS version and corresponding updates to maximize the features of your hardware.

 - Motherboard settings and hardware options vary.
 Use the setup procedures presented in this chapter for reference only.
-Refer to your OS documentation for detailed information - Make sure that you install Windows® 2003 Service Pack 4 or the Windows® XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.
+Refer to your OS documentation for detailed information. - Make sure that you install Windows® XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.

-3.2 Support CD information
+3.2 Support DVD information

-The support CD that came with the motherboard package contains the drivers, software applications, and utilities that you can install to avail all motherboard features.
+The support DVD that came with the motherboard package contains the drivers, software applications, and utilities that you can install to avail all motherboard features.

-The contents of the support CD are subject to change at any time without notice.
+The contents of the support DVD are subject to change at any time without notice.
 Visit the ASUS website(www.asus.com) for updates.

-3.2.1 Running the support CD
+3.2.1 Running the support DVD

-Place the support CD to the optical drive.
-The CD automatically displays the Drivers menu if Autorun is enabled in your computer.
+Place the support DVD to the optical drive.
+The DVD automatically displays the Drivers menu if Autorun is enabled in your computer.

-Click an icon to display support CD/motherboard information
+Click an icon to display support DVD/ motherboard information